0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I got lost in between her legs
 ```

 This moment in the track serves as an admission protagonist's crushing insecurity.
-He exposes a terror of being erased even in the middle of an intimate act; he is terrified that he has become so invisible that his partner might forget he’s even there.
+He finds terror of in erased even in the middle of an intimate act.
 It reinforces the recurring theme of his desperate need to be remembered and loved, yet it is undercut by a cold detachment.
 He admits that his actions are not out of genuine connection, but because he has been reduced to a mere "prize" to be used.
 In this state, he isn't a person to her, but a physical outlet for a lust.
 It’s a tragic irony: he is begging to be seen by someone who is currently  failing to see him as a human.

 ```ad-quote
 title: **wetdream** 3:1:1-2